 The Silence Was a Choice

-But silence has its own weight.
-And it rarely shields the people who need protection most.
+But silence has its own weight, and it rarely protects the people who need it most.
 So I went back and gave this piece the words I couldn’t find then.
-The words it always deserved.

-The kind of place people fantasize about when they’re stuck in traffic: deer in the yard, ducks on the lake, hammock swaying from the porch.
-After years of holding our breath, we were finally figuring out what life looked like before backpacks and bedtime negotiations.
-We could exhale.
+It's the kind of place people daydream about when they’re stuck in traffic: deer in the yard, ducks on the lake, hammock swaying from the porch.

-So naturally, everything blew up.
+So naturally, everything blew right up.

 I said goodbye to her while there was still someone there to say it to.
 But when she passed, none of us—my grandfather, my mother, or me—were with her.
-We were all in the house, but the one person who was with her and knew she was slipping said nothing.
-No call down the hallway, just...silence.

 He waited until his wife arrived.
 She had once been an LPN, but hadn’t worked in nursing in years; still, she insisted on being the one to "confirm" the obvious.